Cosmological perturbation and matter power spectrum in bimetric massive gravity: Introduction

-In recent years, de Rham, Gabadadze and Tolley (dRGT)~\cite{Rham2010,Rham2011} have successfully built the covariant theory of massive gravity, which can be ghost-free in the decoupling limit to both linear and non-linear orders by introducing a second reference metric in addition to the ordinary one.
+Recently, de Rham, Gabadadze and Tolley (dRGT)~\cite{Rham2010,Rham2011} have successfully built the covariant theory of massive gravity by introducing a second reference metric in addition to the ordinary one, which can be fully BD ghost-free to both linear and non-linear orders~\cite{Hassan20123}.
 Nevertheless, the homogeneous and isotropic cosmological solutions are not stable in such a non-linear theory~\cite{Amico2011, Felice2012, Rham2014}.
-To solve this problem, Hassan and Rosen have extended massive gravity with a non-dynamic second metric to bigravity with a dynamic one~\cite{Hassan20121,Hassan20122,Hassan20123}.
-Besides being ghost-free for massive gravitons, there exist some solutions in this bimetric theory with interacting massless and massive spin-2 fields.
+To solve this problem, Hassan and Rosen have extended massive gravity with a non-dynamic second metric to bigravity with a dynamic one~\cite{Hassan20121,Hassan20122}.
+Besides being BD ghost-free~\cite{Hassan20123} for massive gravitons, there exist some solutions in this bimetric theory with interacting massless and massive spin-2 fields.
 Furthermore, this model can be applicable to realize the late-time accelerated cosmic expansion without a cosmological constant~\cite{Akrami2013,Volkov2013}.
-As the theory contains five free parameters, there are various possible cosmological solutions with different choices of these coupling parameters.
+As the theory contains six free coupling parameters, there are various possible cosmological solutions with different choices of these couplings.
 However, many bigravity models encounter with Higuchi ghosts~\cite{Higuchi:1986py,Higuchi:1989gz} or gradient instabilities under cosmological perturbations~\cite{Crisostomi2012, Solomon2014, Koenning2014, Lagos2014, Comelli2014prd, Koenning2014prd2, Berg2012}.
 There are several attempts to find viable cosmological solutions~\cite{Lagos2016JCAP, Koenning20141, Akrami2014, Felice2014, Akrami20131, Rham2015, Strauss2012, Volkov2012,Katsuragawa2014}.
-In particular, the general conditions have been given in Ref.~\cite{Koenning2015} to avoid the Higuchi ghosts and gradient instabilities at the linear level.
-Some recent studies on bigravity can be referred to Refs.~\cite{Mortsell2017, Lagos2016, Apolo2016, Sakakihara2016, Kimura2016, Do2016,Aoki2016, Gao2016, Darabi2016, Akrami2015, Hassan2014, Rham20142, Cusin2014, Noller2015, Comelli2014, Rham20143, Comelli2012} and references therein.
+In Ref.~\cite{Crisostomi2012}, it is shown that the instabilities can be avoided by introducing a mirror dark matter sector minimally coupled to the second metric.
+In Ref.~\cite{Akrami2014}, the authors find that, in the case without the cosmological constant related parameter $\beta_0$, the stability condition requires that the Planck mass of the second metric is much less than that of the first one.
+In this study, we examine whether the absence of instabilities can occur in a minimal case with the parameter $\beta_0$ but without the mirror dark matter term.
+In particular, we use the general conditions given in Ref.~\cite{Koenning2015} to avoid the Higuchi ghosts and gradient instabilities at the linear level.
+Some recent studies on bigravity can be seen in Refs.~\cite{Mortsell2017, Lagos2016, Apolo2016, Sakakihara2016, Kimura2016, Do2016,Aoki2016, Gao2016, Darabi2016, Akrami2015, Hassan2014, Rham20142, Cusin2014, Noller2015, Comelli2014, Rham20143} and references therein.